 - Google Glass failed primarily because of a poor product-market fit.
 The developers believed the glasses would sell on hype and not on how they would solve user problems.

-- Google Glass was also competing against much more successful smart devices such as watches, speakers, and televisions.
-They also attracted criticism for their ability to covertly film others and didn’t perform any function especially well.
+- Google Glass competed against more successful smart devices such as watches, speakers, and televisions.
+They also attracted criticism for their ability to film others covertly and didn’t perform any function especially well.

 Prototype Google Glass smart glasses were launched in April 2013 for the princely sum of $1,500.
-Almost immediately, they attracted criticism from consumers who had concerns over their privacy, safety, and cost.
+Almost immediately, they attracted criticism from consumers concerned about their privacy, safety, and cost.

 Why did the consumer version fail so spectacularly?
 Read on to find out.

-Poor product development was exposed by the early adopters who could not identify any meaningful benefits to wearing the glasses.
-What’s more, the glasses were not technologically advanced enough to warrant regular use and Google had not determined whether they were comfortable to wear for long periods.
+Moreover, the glasses were not technologically advanced enough to warrant regular use, and Google had not determined whether they were comfortable to wear for long periods.

 Stigma and negative publicity

-Google Glass attracted significant criticism after it was discovered wearers could film others covertly.
+Google Glass attracted significant criticism after discovering wearers could film others covertly.